 Without a word, I place the letter with the knight’s seal in his palm.
 To my surprise I have no problem giving it up.
 For a split of a second, my reflection in his armor catches my attention and it’s disappointing to see myself looking like a lost idiot.

 “Line up with the rest over there, mortal,” he points behind him.

 I go forward to line up with the rest, but can’t see much beyond the platform.
 The fog from the hills made its way to the train station, but I don’t have to rely on my eyes to know what’s waiting for us.

 I hear them.
 We all hear them.
 Their calls and roars are undeniable.
 Dragons.

-“Your test will soon begin.”
-The elf knight grins at us again.
+“Your test will soon begin,” the elf knight grins at us.

-I can’t believe my own self and feel my mind betray me.
-That is when I began to question my choice to pursue knighthood and that thought terrifies me.
+I can’t believe my own self and feel my mind betray me as I begin to question my choice to pursue knighthood.
+This unexpected thought terrifies me.